mitric-lab/programming_theochem/src/03-molecular_integrals/02-hermite_gaussians.md

 $$

 ### Recurrence Relations
-While it is straight-forward to generate a Cartesian Gaussian of degree
+While it is straightforward to generate a Cartesian Gaussian of degree
 $n + 1$ from a degree $n$ one by just multiplying $x - A_x$ to it, i.e.
 $$